wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

 ```

 ## Association diagrams
-Objects are expressed in two or more lines: class name on top, object name(s) below
+Objects are expressed in two or more lines:

+    class name on top
+    object name(s) below

 *class names tagged with '*' are in keybrd library

 state, layers, and layered associations